TOTAL DISTANCE: 1000 km

-As the name says, route mainly passing the continental part of the Croatia, and part of the route leads to the northern neighbours in Slovenia.
+As the name says, route mainly passing the continental part of the Croatia, and part of the route leads to the northern neighbors in Slovenia.
 On this route you can visit Plitvice Lakes National Park and National Park North Velebit, and in Slovenia their famous Postojna Cave.